A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature Learning with Deep Neural Networks: Comparison with few other supervised models

 \subsection{Identification of new hydrogen storage materials}

-To find new materials for efficient hydrogen storage, we used the following approach: We calculated the Pearson correlation function for different physically meaningful features, including the target - the storage capacity (Wt), which we show in Fig. \ref{correlation} \cite{Chen_2021}.
+To find new materials for efficient hydrogen storage, we used the following approach: We calculated the Pearson correlation function for different physically meaningful features, including the target - the storage capacity (Wt), which we show in Fig.\ref{correlation} \cite{Chen_2021}.
 We take the weighted sum for all nine features and compute the correlation.
 It can be seen that the period number and electronegativity have the highest correlation with the weight percentage.
+A significant Pearson correlation between the period number and electronegativity with the target hydrogen storage capacity, suggests their pivotal roles in influencing a material's ability to store hydrogen efficiently.
+The period number, reflecting the electron shell structure, directly impacts its hydrogen bonding capabilities.
+As the period number increases, so does the atomic radius.
+This can influence the hydrogen storage capacity because larger atoms can provide more interstitial sites for hydrogen atoms to occupy.
+On the other hand, electronegativity is a measure of the ability of an atom to attract and hold onto electrons.
+Elements with higher electronegativity tend to form more stable hydrides because they attract and bond more effectively with hydrogen atoms.
 Therefore, we first scanned the metal hydrides from the Materials Project with these two features.
 Next, we constructed a 36-dimensional feature space using the above materials, as before (using four statistical measures for each one).
 Then, we used pre-trained embeddings from the autoencoder so that the property (hydrogen weight in percentage) can be computed using the MLP.
 Finally, we performed DFT-based calculations to re-verify these values.

 Using the above approach we identified two materials Al$_{11}$O$_{18}$ and V$_2$O$_5$.
-Both the materials are stable from our formation energy calculations.
+From our formation energy calculations, both materials are stable.
 The DFT calculated formation energies are respectively -3.34 eV/atom and -2.12 eV/atom for Al$_{11}$O$_{18}$ and V$_2$O$_5$.
-From the DFT approach the hydrogen storage capacities were calculated using the hydrogen adsorption energies~\cite{das2023computational} shown below,
+From the DFT approach the hydrogen storage capacities were calculated using the hydrogen absorption energies~\cite{das2023computational} shown below,

-where E\textsubscript{structure+nH} is the energy of the hydrogenated structure, E\textsubscript{structure} and E\textsubscript{H\textsubscript{2}} are the energies of the pristine structure and isolated H\textsubscript{2}, respectively, and n is the number of hydrogen atoms involved in the adsorption.
+where E\textsubscript{structure+nH} is the energy of the hydrogenated structure, E\textsubscript{structure} and E\textsubscript{H\textsubscript{2}} are the energies of the pristine structure and isolated H\textsubscript{2}, respectively, and n is the number of hydrogen atoms involved in the absorption.